polcamden/Genome-Analysis/README.md

 Genome Analysis final project for COSC 1437 at Collin College.
-This project takes a genetic sequence to analysis the codonBias and Genes.
+This program is designed to analyze genetic sequences to obtain the codon bias and genes.